candiepih/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # 0x05 pointers, arrays and strings
+The need of this topic was understanding of strings, arrays and pointers while tackling task files as presented below.
 ## 0-reset_to_98.c
 Function that takes a pointer to an int as parameter and updates the value it points to to 98
 ## 1-swap.c